How to Launch a Digital Product: A Step-by-Step Plan (2026)

 Disclosure: Some links below are affiliate links.
 If you sign up through them we may earn a commission at no extra cost to you.
 We only recommend tools we'd genuinely suggest to a friend.
 See our full disclosure.

 A digital product launch isn’t a single “publish” button — it’s a short, deliberate sequence that turns a finished product into actual sales.
 Skip the sequence and you get crickets; follow it and even a tiny audience can produce a first launch.
 Here’s a practical, no-hype plan in three phases.
+(Selling a book specifically?
+How to sell an ebook covers the format, pricing and delivery details.)

 Phase 1: Pre-launch (the work that decides the outcome)